collinwebb/Brain-Scan-Explorations/README.md

 I also need to keep taking more scans and collecting more data.
 I will start with me, but then I will move onto scans from other people and see if there is anything I can learn about how neural oscillations work.

-I'm going to start with [PyMUSE](https://github.com/ismaelpessa/PyMUSE) (tried [pyMuse](https://github.com/PolyCortex/pyMuse) but it had issues with it's requirements), make a smol script to look at some differences in brain wave activity for different activities or before and after reading from muse guided mindfulness practice.
-Once I get that working, I may start explore more complex code bases and see what I can do with tools like [mne-python](https://github.com/mne-tools/mne-python).
+I'm going to start with [mne-python](https://github.com/mne-tools/mne-python).
+I tried looking at some simpler tools, but they didn't have good enough documentation to follow easily or had issues installing dependencies. mne-python also uses conda!!
+So, I don't have to deal with package issues.